coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-08-arraylist-addall-method-in-java.md

 The `addAll(Collection c)` method adds all the elements of the specified collection to the end of the ArrayList.

-The method signature for this method is as given below
+The method signature for this method is as given below.
 ```java
 public boolean addAll(Collection c)
 ```
-The method signature show that, this method accepts one parameter of type Collection.
+The method signature shows that this method accepts one parameter of type Collection.

 - **`c` : -** any collection obejct

-It has a return type as `boolean` i.e. this method returns `true` if the ArrayList as result of the call (if elements from other collections added to the ArrayList), otherwise it returns false.
+It has a return type as `boolean` i.e. this method returns `true` if the ArrayList as a result of the call (if elements from other collections are added to the ArrayList), otherwise it returns false.

-This method may throw [NullPointerException](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html "class in java.lang"), if the specified collection is empty
+This method may throw [NullPointerException](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html "class in java.lang") if the specified collection is empty

-I have given an java program to add elements of a collection to ArrayList using the `addAll(Collection c)` method.
+I have given a java program to add elements of a collection to ArrayList using the `addAll(Collection c)` method.

 ```java
 import java.util.ArrayList;